M-Scott-Lassiter/Excel-File-Cataloger/README.md

 # Contributing and Outlook
 This resource has all intended functionality as of version 1.1.
 I consider it feature complete, but will continue to provide bug support.

 I will in no way turn away additional contributions or expansions if beneficial or needed in the future.
 All are welcome to open an issue or feature request.
-If you do want to contribute, here is more information about the utility's structure:
+If you decide to contribute, here is more information about the utility's structure:

 ## Directory Management
 To parse all the files and folders, this utility makes use of the [VBA Directory Manager](https://github.com/M-Scott-Lassiter/VBA-Directory-Manager) class.